Updated October 2019

 - Also add your social media, website or blog links.

-- Download the VidIQ plugin for Chrome on your computer.
-It gives you a lot of information both of your own videos as well as any others you watch, for example, statistics and your SEO score.
+- Download the VidIQ and TubeBuddy plugins for Chrome on your computer.
+They give you a lot of information both of your own videos as well as any others you watch, for example, statistics and your SEO score.
 You can get ideas for good tags from videos similar to yours.
+TubeBuddy keyword tool helps you with finding the best video titles.

 - Create playlists, both with your own content only and with your content mixed with other people’s content.